This research has been made possible by the Ontario Research Fund, funding research excellence.

-Dr. Diana Petrarca is an Associate Professor and a founding member of the Faculty of Education at the University of Ontario Institute of Technology.
+Dr. Diana Petrarca is an Associate Professor and a founding member of the Faculty of Education at the Ontario Tech University.
 She helped redevelop and implement a new Bachelor of Education program by serving as Program Director for two years.
 Her research interests include web-based learning tools to support the practicum and mindfulness, and pre-service teacher education program enhancement.
 She is currently exploring the conceptions of teacher candidates as they progress through a pre-service program via a Social Sciences and Humanities Research Council of Canada (SSHRC)-funded research documentary film project entitled The (Un)Making of the Teacher.

 Dr. Robin Kay (Online Environment Evaluation Advisor)

 He has published over 120 articles, chapters and conference papers in the area of computers in education, is a reviewer for five prominent computer education journals, and has taught computer science, mathematics, and educational technology for over 20 years at the high school, college, undergraduate and graduate level.
 Current projects include research on laptop use in teacher education, web-based learning tools, classroom response systems, e-learning in secondary and higher education, video podcasts, scale development with respect to computer attitude, use, and behaviour, gender differences in computer related behaviour, emotions and the use of computers, the impact of social media tools in education, and factors that influence how students learn with technology.

 Research Assistants / Developers

 Aileen is currently a student in the Master of Biomedical Communications program at the University of Toronto.
 She strives to create engaging visuals to communicate ideas in science, health care, and other fields.